 - Your role in the recruitment and application process

-- Accommodations on Thursday, October 25th at the Stanford Terrace Inn (double occupancy - you will be paired with another attendee).
-Participants will be given the option of making single room reservations (if space is available), but Stanford will cover only half of the cost.
+- Accommodations on Thursday, October 9th at the Sheraton Palo Alto (double occupancy - you will be paired with another attendee).
+Participants will be given the option of making single room reservations (if space is available - $289/night), but Stanford will cover only half of the cost.

-- Dinner on Thursday October 25th and lunch on Friday October 26th (breakfast is provided at the hotel)
+- Dinner on Thursday October 9th and breakfast and lunch on Friday October 10th

 A $50 registration fee and travel expenses are the responsibility of the attendee.
 Participation will be limited to space available.
 Registration will be on a first come, first served basis, so register early.